Deadlight (video game): Plot

 As he heads towards the Safe Point, he is cornered by a herd of Shadows.
 However, before they can attack him, a hand reaches up from a manhole and drags him down into the sewers.
 Wayne is knocked unconscious, and experiences flashbacks of his life before the outbreak, mingled with vague memories of returning to his home upon the onset of the Shadows.
-Waking up in the sewers, he meets the "Rat"; a Vietnam veteran who has turned the sewer system into an elaborate series of booby traps to protect himself from both Shadows and the New Law.
+Waking up in the sewers, he meets the "Rat", a Vietnam veteran who has turned the sewer system into an elaborate series of booby traps to protect himself from both Shadows and the New Law.
 The Rat tells Wayne if he can make it through the traps, he will help him find his friends.
-When Wayne does so, the Rat tells him that his teenage son is missing, and asks Wayne to find him, promising him that if he does so, the Rat will search for information on Wayne's family and friends.
+When Wayne does so, the Rat tells him that his teenage son is missing, and asks Wayne to find him.
+The Rat promises to search for information on Wayne's family and friends if his teenage son is brought back.

 Wayne agrees and sets out to search for the boy, although he continues to have distracting visions of his daughter.
 After crashing a van, Wayne is contacted via radio by an unknown person, who guides him to safety on the rooftop of a nearby building.
 The person is the Rat's son, who was looking for food when he was attacked by the New Law.
 As Wayne and the boy talk, a New Law helicopter appears, opening fire on them.
 They flee, eventually returning to the sewers, whereupon the Rat tells Wayne that Ben and Stella are at the Seattle Center Coliseum, which is held by the New Law.
 However, he was unable to find any information on Wayne's family.

 Wayne heads to the stadium, where he finds Ben being tortured by the New Law, who leave a Shadow to kill him.
 He rescues Ben, who tells him the New Law have taken Stella to the Safe Point.
 After acquiring medical supplies for Ben, they head to the Safe Point via a stolen New Law helicopter.
 However, en route, Ben loses consciousness and the helicopter crashes.
 Ben is killed, but Wayne survives, and, after another confusing memory of the last day he saw his family, makes it to the Safe Point.
 After rescuing Stella, in order to cover their escape, Wayne turns off the power generator, allowing the Shadows to penetrate the facility.